hoodiecrow/ConsTcl/README.md

 ```

-`length` reports the length of a Lisp list of items.
+`length` reports the length of a Lisp list.

 ```
 proc ::constcl::length-helper {obj} {